 Kitsap County is a member of the Washington Counties Risk Pool, which provides liability coverage for member counties with a \$100,000 deductible per occurrence.
 The County maintains coverage for property claims, worker's compensation, public officials bond, boiler and machinery, and employee dishonesty bond.
-The County is self-insured for the first \$100,000 of claims on all these policies and the County's reserve is adequate to cover all of these based on the experience.
+The County is self-insured for the first \$50,000 of claims on property insurance, \$250,000 on workers compensation, and \$5,000 on employee crime/dishonesty insurance.